Royal Borough of Kensington and Chelsea: History

-The borough was formed by the merger of the Royal Borough of Kensington and the Metropolitan Borough of Chelsea, under the London Government Act 1963, which reorganised 86 boroughs and urban districts into 32 London boroughs on 1 April 1965 together with the creation of the Greater London Council.
+Chelsea and Kensington were both ancient parishes in the historic county of Middlesex.
+From 1856 the two parishes were in the area governed by the Metropolitan Board of Works, which was established to provide services across the metropolis of London.
+In 1889 the Metropolitan Board of Works' area was made the County of London.
+From 1856 until 1900 the lower tier of local government within the metropolis comprised various parish vestries and district boards, with both Chelsea and Kensington being governed by their respective vestries.
+In 1900 the lower tier was reorganised into metropolitan boroughs, two of which were called Chelsea and Kensington, corresponding to the two parishes.
+The borough of Kensington was given the honorific title of royal borough in 1901.

+The modern borough was created in 1965 under the London Government Act 1963, which reorganised 86 boroughs and urban districts into 32 London boroughs and also created the Greater London Council.
+It was a merger of the old metropolitan boroughs of Chelsea and Kensington, and it inherited Kensington's royal borough status.
 The new borough was originally intended to be called only "Kensington", but after protests from thousands of Chelsea residents, the then Minister of Housing and Local Government, Sir Keith Joseph, announced on 2 January 1964 that the name of the new borough would be the Royal Borough of Kensington and Chelsea.

 Of its history the council states: "Despite the boroughs being separate originally, Kensington and Chelsea still retain their unique characters.
 Even the amalgamation of the two boroughs, unpopular as it was at the time, has been accepted.
 Today conservation combined with the adoption of sympathetic new architecture is seen as a key objective.
 In every corner of the borough signs of its history can be seen: from Grade 1 listed buildings Kensington Palace and the Royal Hospital, Chelsea to others recalled in street names such as Pottery Lane and Hippodrome Mews."